bsstahl/CognitiveInheritance/Posts/critical-questions-about-microservices.md

 * What should our procedures look like for making a change to a stream that has downstream consumers?
 * How can we leverage upstream messaging contracts to further reduce the coupling of our systems to our upstream dependencies?

-##### Chaos
+#### Questions about Chaos

-Development teams should have conversations around **Chaos** that are primarily focused around procedures for identifying and remediating possible failure points in the application.
+Development teams should have conversations around {PostLink:critical-cs-of-microservices-4of6-chaos|Chaos} that are primarily focused around procedures for identifying and remediating possible failure points in the application.
 These conversations should include answering questions like:

 * How will we evaluate potential sources of failures in our systems before they are built?
   * How will we handle the inability to reach a dependency such as a database?